cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 The rationale behind this part of the implementation was to log the request concisely and use the existing structures as much as possible.

-Whenever an ABCI++ request is made, the application will create `abci.Request` (`abci` stands for `"github.com/cometbft/cometbft/abci/types"`) and log it.
+Whenever an ABCI 1.0 request is made, the application will create `abci.Request` (`abci` stands for `"github.com/cometbft/cometbft/abci/types"`) and log it.
 The example is below.

 ```go
 func (app *Application) InitChain(_ context.Context, req *abci.RequestInitChain) (*abci.ResponseInitChain, error) {